Sep

 TEACHING YOUR BABY THE LAW

-Filed Under COMMON LAW, Declaration of Independence, FREEDOM, JURY DUTY, LEARNING THE LAW, Territorial Jurisdiction, TRIAL BY JURY | Leave a Comment
+Filed Under COMMON LAW, Declaration of Independence, FREEDOM, JURY DUTY, LEARNING THE LAW, Territorial Jurisdiction, TRIAL BY JURY | Comments Off

 The combined subjects of Law and government can’t be correctly taught as part of any K-12 curriculum in public or private education, because the truth about both would shrink all governments to the size of the territory owned by the United States of America.
-The subjects of the unwritten law and the Organic Laws of the governments of United States of America must be totally neglected if government is to provide more than just a defense to an external attack.
-To overcome the public’s ignorance of law and government, I offer this somewhat tongue-in-cheek Lesson in Law and Government.
+The subjects of the unwritten law and the Organic Laws of […]

 Sep